acss-io/atomizer/docs/tutorials/scroll.md

 ### [scroll-snap-type](/reference#scrollsnaptype) construct

 The [scroll-snap-type](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-type) property specifies whether a scroll container is a scroll snap container, how strictly it snaps, and which axes are considered.
 If no strictness value is specified, proximity is assumed.

-Following example shows `Sst(x_p)`, *scroll-snap-type: x proximity*.
+Following example shows `Sst(x_p)` = `scroll-snap-type: x proximity`.

 ```html
 <div class="Sst(x_p)">